adidas Pure Boost DPR vs Ultra Boost Review

 What's the Pure Boost DPR best for?

-How does the structure differ between the Ultra Boost and the Pure Boost DPR?
+Do the Ultra Boost and the Pure Boost DPR differ in size?

 The Pure Boost DPR are lighter than the Ultra Boost at 258g (vs. 312g), and combined with the lower heel-to-toe drop they do feel notably different, with more of a natural, racing feel.
 The offset differential doesn’t sound like much at only a 2mm difference, but you notice it straight away.